andydotxyz/lametric-apps/README.md

-# lametric-stargazers
+# lametric-apps

+A collection of LaMetric apps

+## stargazers

-A LaMetric app to show stargazer count for a repository
+This app shows stargazer count for a repository